 - Walnut Oil: 1 teaspoon to 1 tablespoon a day, according to your dog’s size as above

 - Quality fish oil supplement or algae oil supplement: twice per week.
-If using a pet product, dose as instructed on the container.
+Dose according to the recommendations on the container for your dog.
 If using a human product, assume it’s for a 150 lb human and adjust for your dog’s weight.

 [RELATED: 5 Reasons Your Dog Needs Phytoplankton]